-Fourth item is the Coconut Milk Pure Mild Cleanser by Neogen, which is a Korean Brand, but they do have a lab in the United States and are sold in Sephora.
+The fourth item is the Neogen Coconut Milk Pure Mild Cleanser, which is a Korean Brand, but they do have a lab in the United States and are sold in Sephora.
 They also have several research patents, and as a biochemistry student that wants to work in that part of research and industry, it captured my interest.

 Anyways, Korean skincare has been something that a lot of companies have adopted from because they've been known to be more superior at lower prices when compared to what we have in the United States.
 So naturally, I did have some high expectations for Neogen.